-The reasons for this are best quoted from the ARM® TrustZone® technology Web page
+The ARM® TrustZone® technology Web page defines TrustZone as

 A design that places the sensitive resources in the Secure world, and implements robust software running on the secure processor cores, can protect assets against many possible attacks, including those which are normally difficult to secure, such as passwords entered using a keyboard or touch-screen.
 By separating security sensitive peripherals through hardware, a designer can limit the number of sub-systems that need to go through security evaluation and therefore save costs when submitting a device for security certification. - ARM.comNOTE: there are variations on how software is implemented in secure world - from a simple synchronous library of code to a full blown operating system.

 The execution of the normal OS and secure OS is interleaved over time via a context-switching mechanism called monitor mode.
 Monitor mode is responsible for time-slicing the execution of the normal OS and secure OS via context switching the state of each world on the physical processor.
 Monitor mode is explicitly triggered via a dedicated instruction or special type of exception.
 The explicit methods by which monitor mode is triggered contrast the typical scheduling algorithms that trigger context switching in modern day preemptive operating systems.

 There are varying levels of complexity in regards to how the physical hardware in which secure world runs on is designed.
 These range from both worlds running on the same physical processor core to secure world running on a completely separate processor core.